FREE Assessment

 • Have you solemnly promised loved ones that you wouldn’t do ‘it’ again, only to find yourself breaking that promise without a reasonable reason why?

-Addictions to anything may be spotted by new personality traits such as greed, selfishness and being self-centred.
+Addictions to anything may be spotted by new personality traits such as greed, selfishness, and being self-centered.

-Example: There are two good examples for this, and they’re both rather different.
-The first could be when you lost your patience or temper and shouted at someone, and then later began to feel remorseful having to apologise for your behaviour without being able to understand why you reacted like that.
-The second example of this actually goes the other way, and they become resentful, bitter and twisted about the scenario, refusing to accept any responsibility or show any remorse, continuing to blame the other party.
+Example: There are two good examples of this, and they’re both rather different.
+The first could be when you lost your patience or temper and shouted at someone, and then later began to feel remorseful having to apologize for your behavior without being able to understand why you reacted like that.
+The second example of this actually goes the other way, and they become resentful, bitter, and twisted about the scenario, refusing to accept any responsibility or show any remorse, continuing to blame the other party.

 Question: